 1. Using Jungle Scout's Keyword Scout, search for whatever keyword you think is most relevant for your product.
-For example, if I'm selling an artificial plant, I would search for those words in Keyword Scout.
+For example, if I'm selling dog pads, I would search for those words in Keyword Scout.

-The search results will populate with all the keywords people have used to ultimately purchase your product, so you may see terms you wouldn't have even thought of, such as "artificial succulent plants," "eucalyptus plant," "faux cactus," etc. Using these words and phrases in your product messaging might help your product appear and rank higher in results for more searches.
+The search results will populate with all the keywords people have used to ultimately purchase your product, so you may see terms you wouldn't have even thought of, such as "dog housebreaking supplies," "potty pads," "pet training pads," etc. Using these words and phrases in your product messaging might help your product appear and rank higher in results for more searches.